fcf2/ML-Against-Invasive-Fungi/README.md

 ---

 ### 5. Generate Input Files
-For each species above, create files containing:
+For each species above, create files containing or or download it from this github page:

 | Field | Description |
 |--------|-------------|